 Advanced Levels (A Levels) is a rigorous, internationally recognised programme from the UK.
-A typical A Level programme consists of 3 A Level courses, allowing students to pursue courses which best align with their post-BSB plans, passions, interests, and strengths.
+A typical A Level programme consists of three A Level courses, allowing students to pursue courses which best align with their post-BSB plans, passions, interests, and strengths.
 In rare cases, students may wish to add a fourth subject in either Further Mathematics or a modern language.
-Additionally, A Level students will complete the Extended Project Qualification (EPQ), an independent piece of research done on a subject of the student's choice and will also engage in our CAS Programme to promote creativity, physical activity, and community service.
+Additionally, A Level students will complete the Extended Project Qualification (EPQ), an independent piece of research done on a subject of the student's choice.
+They will also engage in our CAS Programme to promote creativity, physical activity, and community service.

 The standard university requirement in the United Kingdom and Europe is three A Levels.
 This can be a combination of A Levels and BTEC (see next page).
 Occasionally, students of high mathematical or linguistic ability may take a fourth A Level in either Further Maths or a modern language, but this is exceptional.
-New A Level students who have not completed GCSEs will also take Maths and English IGCSEs.
+New A Level students who have not completed GCSEs will initially be placed in classes for Maths and English (I)GCSEs.
+It is possible for students to discontinue these classes but only following discussions with the Head of Post-16.